Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 Gorgeous rolling hills covered in vineyards is a bonus to visiting the best wineries in Paso Robles.

 When I was a student, Paso Robles had only a handful of wineries where tastings were free and it was super casual.
-I admit I sadly had zero appreciation for good wine back then.

 Now visiting years later, it is incredible to see that the Paso Robles wine country has grown and now has around 250 wineries!